HSwMS Carlskrona (P04)

 HSwMS Carlskrona (in Swedish: HMS Carlskrona) is the longest vessel in the Swedish Navy at 105.7 m.
-Only Belos, the submarine rescue vessel, has more displacement.
+Only Belos, the submarine rescue vessel, has a greater displacement.
 She was originally designed as a minelayer and is also used for exercise expeditions.
 She replaced HSwMS Älvsnabben in both roles.

-Construction and Career
+Construction and career

-Carlskrona built at the Karlskrona shipyard as the largest ship ever built at the shipyard.
-Not only was the ship designed as a minelayer, but it was also constructed to be used as the Swedish Navy's long-travel ship.
+Carlskrona was built by the Karlskrona shipyard, the largest ship ever built there.
+Not only was the ship designed as a minelayer but she was also constructed to be used as the Swedish Navy's long-travel ship.